ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^

 :dp:`fls_9ab12k4vwsio`
-A :dt:`variable` is a placeholder for a value that is allocated on the stack.
+A :dt:`variable` is a placeholder for a :t:`value` that is allocated on the stack.

 .. _fls_q0xplb4tbzpq: